royaljuggy/spark/README.md

 You may, like me, be tempted to run `python3 PYTHON_FILE.py` to start your code.
 Tip: don't!

 Instead, opt for submitting a spark job with `spark-submit PYTHON_FILE.py`

+### Asides
+Obviously, I've glossed over a lot of the true power of spark here... especially, well, using a distributed system.
+I haven't actually created a cluster, but do note that you can!
+HDFS is probably the first I can think of, and I think it's pretty cool.
+But for now, let's leverage our good ole' local file system.